Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 In the second case of a Phase 2 stage where $x \ge m/4$, which by Lemma~\ref{lemma:dbcl-util-phase1-eventual} holds with probability at least $1 - N^{-\alpha/6}$, we have that $\phi \ge (3c^2n^2)/128$, and thus we find that $p(prod) \ge 1/95$.
 Again, using an Upper Chernoff bound shows that within a sequence of $38000N$ total steps, the probability of obtaining fewer than $200N$ productive steps is at most $\exp(-(38000/4)N) \le N^{-\alpha}$ for sufficiently large $N$.

-Summing all error probabilities and taking a union bound shows that for leak rate $\beta \le (\alpha \sqrt{N \log N})/dn$ when $d \ge 1$ is chosen suitably, each stage of Phase 1 will complete within at most $\max\{3600 N c \;,\; 38000N\}$ with probability at least $1 - N^{-\alpha} -N^{-\alpha/6} - N^{-(2/3)\alpha}$ when $N$ is sufficiently large. \end{proof}
+Summing all error probabilities and taking a union bound shows that for leak rate $\beta \le (\alpha \sqrt{N \log N})/dn$ when $d \ge 1$ is chosen suitably, each stage of Phase 1 will complete within at most $\max\{3600 N c \;,\; 38000N\}$ with probability at least $1 - N^{-\alpha} -N^{-\alpha/6} - N^{-\alpha/3}$ when $N$ is sufficiently large. \end{proof}

-\paragraph{Phase 2 Behavior} \ The next set of Lemmas characterizes the mixing time of each stage of Phase 2 of the protocol.
-Here, we make separate claims based on whether the leak rate $\beta$ is large or small, however the proofs involved for both cases are nearly identical.
+\paragraph{Phase 2 Behavior} The next set of lemmas characterizes the number of productive and total steps needed to complete each stage of Phase 2 of the protocol correctly.
+Here, we make separate claims based on whether the leak rate $\beta$ is large or small, however the proofs involved for both cases are nearly identical in strategy.
+We first estimate the number of leak events that occur within a sequence of steps during a stage of Phase 2 when the leak rate is large.

-\begin{lemma} During Phase 2 of the $\dbam$ protocol on a population where $m = cn$ for $c \ge 1$ and adversarial leak rate $\omega(\log N/N) \le \beta \le O(\sqrt{N \log N}/N)$, starting at any point during the stage that begins with $\hat y = m / k$ for $16 \le k \le 1/(600\beta)$, the number of leak events in a sequence of $200m/k$ total productive steps is at most $m/k$ with probability at least $1-N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}
+\begin{lemma} During Phase 2 of the $\dbamc$ protocol on a population where $m = cn$ for $c \ge 1$ and adversarial leak rate $\omega(\log N/N) \le \beta \le O(\sqrt{N \log N}/N)$, starting at any point during the stage that begins with $\hat y = m / k$ for $16 \le k \le 1/(600\beta)$, the number of leak events in a sequence of $200m/k$ total productive steps is at most $m/k$ with probability at least $1-N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}

 \begin{proof} The probability of leak event conditioned on any productive step, which we denote by $p(l)$, is given by